fieldtrip/website/workshop/toolkit2020.md

 _All tutors received a link to the shared folder on the Google drive, all participants only received a link to the documents relevant to them.
 The details available to the participants are not shared here, but included the list of participants with some details, the schedule with the assignments of lecturers/tutors, etc._

+_Although the shared Q&A documents were meant to collect questions, tutors and participants also started using them to answer questions as the lectures were still ongoing; this was a great addition to the Q&A format.
+The hands-on documents shared between participants and all tutors were also used to motivate participants, to ask/answer questions, and to quickly share something on screen or in the MATLAB command window (as alternative to Zoom screen sharing, which was not so smooth)._

+We have a shared Google doc for each Q&A session following the lectures and hands-on sessions.
+Please type your questions in that document, we will discuss them in the subsequent Q&A session.

+We also have a Google doc for each individual participant for the hands-on sessions.
+Please use it to keep your notes during the practicals, to allow tutors to look along with what you have managed to complete and monitor your progress.

 The tutors have access to the complete shared folder with all documents, the participants only to the subset relevant to them.

-### Slack messaging
+### Slack instant messaging

 _Please note that the invite link is not valid any more._

 Inviting people goes via [this link](https://join.slack.com/t/meg-toolkit/shared_invite/zt-czwha2zp-sHFYeq1EvmMFVxS1jGGBAg).
 We will disable this link once everyone is on board.

+Participants should sign up as “Firstname Lastname” and add a profile picture to make it more personal.
+Tutors should also sign up as “Firstname Lastname” like everyone else, and set their status to "🤓 tutor" so that they are easily recognized.
+Please note that you should set it such that the status does not automatically clear itself.

 ### Zoom meetings

 Robert has a paid pro-account and is able to add/edit scheduled meetings.
 We have prepared 5 online meetings, one for every day, from 8:00-18:00.
 Each evening (around 18:30) we will start a new Zoom session; we need some time in between to download and convert the video recordings of the day.

 Participants can join all these Zoom meetings without the host being present.
 It is not always required that a host/lecturer/tutor is present, participants can also hang out together.
+Please join in Zoom using your full “Firstname Lastname” details.

 All tutors and participants are made co-host, and at the start of a hands-on session we create enough breakout rooms for everyone.
 That allows everyone to switch between their assigned breakout room and the main room when they want, but also to switch to other breakout rooms.

-Participants should sign up as “Firstname Lastname” and add a profile picture to make it more personal.
-Tutors should also sign up as “Firstname Lastname” like everyone else, and set their status to “🤓 Tutoring”.
-Please note that you should set it such that the status does not automatically clear itself.

 ### Zoom meeting links